exclaimgames/exclaimgames.github.io/_pages/games.md

 Want to get your hands on our games before they're released and have a say in how they're developed?
 Join the Exclaim Games test club.

 [Sign up <i class="fa fa-angle-right"></i>](https://exclaimgames.beehiiv.com/subscribe){: .btn .btn--info .btn--large}

-## Share your game ideas

-As well as inventing games, we help people get their own ideas from the drawing board to the shop shelves.

-Think you have the next big thing?
-Email [hello@exclaimgames.com](mailto:hello@exclaimgames.com)